Kowsi/Harold-Portfolio-Analysis/README.md

 ## Background

 The investment division of Harold's company has been investing in algorithmic trading strategies.
 Some of the investment managers love them, some hate them, but they all think their way is best.
+Here we are going to see how we are going to solve the challenges using our technical knowledge.

-Here we learned these quantitative analysis techniques with Python and Pandas, so Harold has come to us with a challenge—to help him determine which portfolio is performing the best across many areas: volatility, returns, risk, and Sharpe ratios.
+We learned these quantitative analysis techniques with Python and Pandas, so here we are going to determine which portfolio is performing the best across many areas: **volatility, returns, risk, and Sharpe ratios.**

 We created a tool (an analysis notebook) that analyzes and visualizes the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.
 Given the historical daily returns of several portfolios: some from the firm's algorithmic portfolios, some that represent the portfolios of famous "whale" investors like Warren Buffett, and some from the big hedge and mutual funds.
 And then use this analysis to create a custom portfolio of stocks and compare its performance to that of the other portfolios, as well as the larger market (S&P 500).